polimi-ispl/viola/README.md

 ## 🎸 Audio Examples

-Discover the power of VIOLA by listening to **audio examples** included .
-Navigate to the `audio_examples/` directory to hear the results of virtual analog processing.
+Discover the power of VIOLA by listening to **audio examples** on our GitHub page.

 ---